FAQ's for the Tutee

 - What if I don’t like my peer tutor?

-Contact CDL's Office of Academic Support to discuss your concerns.
-At that time, we will assess the situation and if necessary, will reassign you if another peer tutor exists.
+Contact the Office of Academic Support to discuss your concerns.
+At that time, we will assess the situation and if necessary, will reassign you if another peer tutor is available in that area.

 - How often will a peer tutor be available?

-The peer tutor availability depends on the peer tutor’s schedule and time constraints.
-Remember, the peer tutor is also a student with their own course load and other obligations.
-Once a peer tutor is assigned, the tutee and peer tutor connect to develop a schedule which mutually meets all parties schedules and time requirements.
+The peer tutor availability depends on the tutor’s schedule and time.
+Remember, most peer tutors are also students with their own course load and other obligations.
+Once a peer tutor is assigned, the tutee and tutor will connect to develop a schedule that meets both parties' needs and times.

 - How are tutoring sessions conducted?

-Because CDL students live all over the country, the primary mode of contact will be via phone, e-mail, and other methods of electronic communication.
-Meeting in person is only encouraged if both the peer tutor and tutee agree to such a meeting, and if that meeting is cleared by CDL's Office of Academic Support.
-If a face-to-face meeting does take place, we highly recommend the meeting place be at a public area such as a library, café, or at one of the Empire State College regional centers.
-Face-to-face tutoring must take place at an Empire State College location for any peer tutors receiving work-study payments.
+Because Empire State College students live all over the country, the primary mode of contact will be via phone, e-mail, and other methods of electronic communication.
+Meeting in person is only encouraged if both the peer tutor and tutee agree to such a meeting, and if that meeting is cleared by the Office of Academic Support.
+If a face-to-face meeting does take place, we highly recommend that the agreed upon place be at a public area such as a library, café, or at one of the Empire State College regional centers.
+Face-to-face tutoring must take place at an Empire State College location for any peer tutors that receive federal work-study payments.